-When a student has completed the required theory hours and practical operations in the course of study with a GPA of "C" (70%) or better.
-All students are required to pass the schools final examination with a grade of not less than 85% prior to going to State Board.
-You have made arrangements to pay all outstanding tuition, fees, and charges.
-This must be done prior to the release of final documents, including your certificate of completion and transcripts.
+When a student has completed the required theory hours and practical operations in the course of study with a GPA of "C" (70%) or better, a student is eligible for graduation.
+All students are required to pass the schools final examination, the exit exam, with a grade of at least 85% prior to going to State Board, which covers all the theory material from the chosen course.
+It is a one-hour 100-question exam that is taken without the phone/notes.
+In order to prepare for the exit exam, the students must study the questions and answers that are in the book at the end of each chapter.
+If a student is going to take the state board exam with a translator, the student should let the school know in advance prior to making an appointment for the exit exam and take the exit exam with a translator.
+This is followed by a final practical examination that may include any of the procedures learned throughout the entire course, which the student must pass with a grade of "10."
+The student must have made arrangements to pay all outstanding tuition, fees, and charges.
+This must be done prior to the release of final documents, including your certificate of completion, Proof of Training and transcripts.

-LICESNSING REQUIREMENTS
+LICENSING REQUIREMENTS

 To be eligible to take the state examination, students must be at least seventeen years of age, have completed the 10th grade (or equivalent) and has committed no acts or crimes constituting grounds for denial of licensure under Section 480 of the Business and Professions Code.
 They must also submit a Proof of Training from the school, present picture identification, file an Application for Examination, and remit an examination fee.
-Students must furnish an examination doll head, examination kit, and traveling expenses to the Board of Barbering & Cosmetology Examination Centers (located in Los Angeles and Fairfield).
+As of January 2022, there will no longer be a practical portion on the CA State Board Exam.
+All students must register online for the State Board Exam with PSI (the Board's test administration vendor) and schedule their exam at a date and location of their choice.
+Please note that Glendale and Fairfield locations will be closed as of December 31, 2021.